captainbrosset/devtools-tips/src/tips/en/force-pwa-periodic-sync.md

 date: 2021-09-10
 authors: Patrick Brosset
 title: Force PWA periodic background syncs
-tags: ["network", "pwa", "browser:edge", "browser:chrome"]
+tags: ["network", "apps", "browser:edge", "browser:chrome"]
 ---
 The [periodic background sync API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Periodic_Background_Synchronization_API), available to PWAs is a great way to fetch new content while the user isn't on the site, and while they have access to the network, to make sure they have the latest content when they come back to the app.